 At least at first order in $h$, the entropy of entanglement $S_{EE}$ between the left and right boundaries should also be well-defined (and time dependent) even during the period of time when the interaction is turned on, if one thinks of the state as evolving by the deformed Hamiltonian in the original tensor product Hilbert space.
 By the first law of entanglement, at linear order in $h$, the change in $S_{EE}$ is equal to $\beta \delta H_R$, thus it also decreases until the turn-off time $t_f$ after which it remains constant (as it must under decoupled unitary evolution on the left and right).

-The change in $S_{EE}$ is ${\cal O}(1)$ in a $1/N$ expansion.
-At this order, in the bulk interpretation $S_{EE}$ has two parts, namely the small gravitational correction to the area $A/4G$ of the extremal surface, and the entanglement entropy of bulk fields $S_\text{bulk}$ on the spacelike slice from the extremal surface to the boundary slice at time $t$ \cite{Faulkner:2013ana,Barrella:2013wja}.
-More generally, it was proposed in \cite{EngelhardtWall} that, at general orders in $1/N$, one should consider the entropy outside the \emph{quantum extremal} surface, obtained by extremizing the total generalized entropy $S_\mathrm{gen} = A/4G + S_\text{bulk}$.
+The change in $S_{EE}$ is ${\cal O}(1)$ in a $1/c \sim 1/N \sim G_N/L_{AdS}$ expansion.\footnote{These are the correct scaling relations for $2+1$ dimensional bulk.
+In other dimensions, the scaling with $G_N$ is the same, but the scaling with the number of species $N$ may vary.} At this order, in the bulk interpretation $S_{EE}$ has two parts, namely the small gravitational correction to the area $A/4G_N$ of the extremal surface, and the entanglement entropy of bulk fields $S_\text{bulk}$ on the spacelike slice from the extremal surface to the boundary slice at time $t$ \cite{Faulkner:2013ana,Barrella:2013wja}.

+In our situation, causality implies that the geometry near the bifurcation surface is unaffected by the perturbation.
+Thus, at order $h$, the area of the quantum extremal surface is unchanged from the original state.
+On the other hand, $S_\text{bulk}$ has nonlocal aspects.
+Therefore, the decrease of $S_{EE}$ at first order must be entirely due to a corresponding decrease in $S_\text{bulk}$ evaluated at the bifurcation surface.

+However, after the time $t_\text{trav}$ on the boundary, the bifurcation surface ($E_1$ of Fig. \ref{fig:4.1}) is no longer spacelike to the AdS boundary, and one cannot define a bulk entanglement wedge using the surface $E_1$.
+This would render $S_\text{bulk}$ ill-defined.
+The resolution is to use the \emph{quantum extremal} surface.

+More generally, it was proposed in \cite{EngelhardtWall} (and proven in \cite{DongLewkowycz}) that, at general orders in $1/N$, one should consider the entropy outside the quantum extremal surface, obtained by extremizing the total generalized entropy $S_\mathrm{gen} = A/4G_N + S_\text{bulk}$.